Crafting the ACLU's First Global Styles: A Proposal for Corner Radii

 Audit all existing ACLU.org components and organize the various pixel values into categories.
 Quickly revealed the variety of existing corner radii, that lacked a clear logic of application.

-This inconsistency made our website hard to maintain for engineers and was difficult for designers to know which proper radii to use.
+This inconsistency makes our website hard to maintain for engineers and was difficult for designers to know which proper radii to use.
 The variety of different corner radii applications ultimately leads to a lack of brand cohesion.

 Secondary Research: Literature Review